 The mantra is the object of concentration during the meditation and is said repeatedly.
-It is used as a tool to help the meditator override mental speech and stay focused on the practice (Lynch et al., 2018).
+It is used as a tool to help the meditator override linguistic thought and stay focused on the practice (Lynch et al., 2018).

 In Zen meditation, the practice focuses on discipline, and the practitioner learns to regulate their attention.
 Like other Buddhist sects, Zen Buddhists practice achieving enlightenment, searching inside themselves for the answers to life’s questions (Visdómine-Lozano, 2012).
 The process involves the dismissal of all thoughts and a sustained effort to clear the mind and think about nothing.

 Meditators use Zen techniques to accumulate self-knowledge, build awareness of their preconceived notions, and develop an intuitive understanding of reality.
 They practice experiencing life directly, without the constraints of language or logical reasoning.
-The goal is to eliminate the conceptualized self, a state that Zen practitioners consider representative of nirvana (Visdómine-Lozano, 2012).
+The goal is to eliminate the conceptualized self and realize emptiness, a state that Zen practitioners consider representative of nirvana (Visdómine-Lozano, 2012).

-In contrast to Zen, the mindfulness meditator does not strive to think about nothing.
-Instead, the practice involves noticing and acknowledging the thoughts of the wandering mind.
+In contrast to Zen, the mindfulness meditator does not strive to realize the emptiness of the self.
+Instead, the practice involves noticing and acknowledging impermanence by observing the ever-changing thoughts of the wandering mind.
 Once the meditator has realized where the mind has gone, they gently redirect their thoughts to the present moment.

-Rather than Zen meditation’s focus on eliminating the self and reaching nirvana, the goal of mindfulness meditation is to cultivate a self that embodies the qualities of mindfulness in everyday life.
+Rather than Zen meditation’s focus on eliminating the self and reaching nirvana, the goal of mindfulness meditation is to cultivate the qualities of mindfulness in everyday life.

 A Look at the Differences With Concentration Meditation